WPChill/strong-testimonials/readme.txt

 = What are the shortcodes? =

-1. [testimonial_view] - To display your testimonials as a list or a slideshow, or to display the form.
+[testimonial_view] - To display your testimonials as a list or a slideshow, or to display the form.
 There is no complicated shortcode "language" to learn.
 Instead, a **view** manages all the options with an easy-to-use (some call it fun!) editor for creating and configuring multiple views.

-For example, after saving your first view (which, again, could be a static list as a single column or a grid or Masonry, a slideshow, or a form):
+For example, after saving your first view (which, again, could be a list, a grid, a slideshow, or a form):

-`
-[testimonial_view id=1]
-`
+`[testimonial_view id=1]`

-2. [testimonial_count] - To display the number of testimonials you have.
+[testimonial_count] - To display the number of testimonials you have.
 For example:

-`
-Read some of our [testimonial_count] testimonials!
+`Read some of our [testimonial_count] testimonials!`
-`

 = Is it WPML compatible? =